What Expats From Guatemala Need To Know About Health Insurance

 Buying Private Global Insurance While Living Abroad

 The cost of health insurance in Guatemala is much lower than in many other countries.
 But it often doesn’t feel that way to the average Guatemalan citizen.
 Diagnostic tests are often prohibitively expensive for those on a local salary.
 However, in other countries, those costs can be ten times more expensive – and sometimes more.
 Buying private global insurance while living abroad means that you have one monthly premium cost that you can easily budget for.
-Large medical costs are covered by the insurance company.
+The insurance company covers high medical costs.
 What’s more, private insurance gives you the option of being treated in a public or private healthcare facility.
 You have added flexibility and shorter wait times.
-As well, private healthcare facilities are more comfortable, more private, and a greater percentage of the staff are multilingual.
+Private healthcare facilities are more comfortable, more private, and a greater percentage of the staff are multilingual.

 Best Health Insurance for Guatemalans Living Abroad